2022 Camp Thundermoon FAQs

 The deadline for registration is midnight on the Tuesday before the camp session you want your camper to attend.

-There are two registration options this year, online or paper.
+There are two registration options, online or paper.
 We encourage you to use online registration if you can to help us go green as much as possible.

 Will there be financial assistance available?